REST API Template (TS)

 This template is ideal when you want to:

-- Build a scalable API with clear module boundaries
+- Build scalable APIs with clear feature boundaries

-- Use TypeScript end-to-end across routes, services, and middleware
+- Use TypeScript end-to-end across routes, services, middleware, and utilities

-- Start with authentication, validation, and error handling already wired
+- Start with authentication, validation, and error handling already configured

-It includes a working auth module, shared middleware, and config utilities so you can focus on domain logic.
+It includes a working authentication module, shared utilities, global middleware, and configuration management so you can focus on building business features.

 Folder Structure